Reconstruction of Quantum Particle Statistics: Bosons, Fermions, and Transtatistics: Discussion and outlook

 The IR characters $s_{(2,1)}$ and $s_{(2,2)}$ that are not fermionic nor bosonic type show-up in the decomposition.
 This is a typical feature that appears for any higher-order statistics.
 In turn, finding Fock space's decomposition for general $d$ modes, such as one provided for order-one statistics in \eqref{transF}-\eqref{transB}, is more difficult.
 Next, the dimension of the single-mode Fock space is $q+2$, and the maximal occupation number is $p=q+1$.
 The solution to the single-mode character equation \eqref{f-numbers equation}

 is $f_0=0$ and $f_{q+1}=2$, while $f_n=1$ for $n=1,\dots,q$.
 Recall that these are the eigenvalues of the excitation operator $\Tilde{N}$ in \eqref{number operator}, and as we see, we have three distinct values $k=0,1,2$.
 Again, we have degeneration of the spectrum, but resolving it is a more delicate issue than for the case of order-one statistics we have presented in Section \ref{order-one statistics}.
 This is partially because a clear interpretation is missing.
 For example, we may try to label the single-mode Fock states with two quantum numbers, $k=0,1,2$ (for excitations), and one auxiliary number $z_k$, to account for degeneracy.
 As before, we have $\tilde{N}\ket{k+z_k}=k\ket{k+z_k}$, with $z_k=0$ for $k=0,2$, while for $k=1$ we have $z_k=0,\dots,q$.
 This appears paradoxical because degeneracy is present for one excitation but disappears for two.
-Unfortunately, due to such issues in categorizing hidden quantum numbers and the involvement of `non-standard' IRs, the analysis becomes significantly more complicated, and we leave it for future investigations.
+From this example, we see the analysis of degeneracy and categorization of hidden quantum numbers becomes significantly more complicated due to the involvement of `non-standard' IRs.